-Although I must say I don’t think my son ever felt excluded and fortunately we never experienced any slip-ups at Halloween despite his allergies to milk, egg and peanuts.
+Although I don’t think my son ever felt excluded, and fortunately, we never experienced any slip-ups at Halloween despite his allergies to milk, egg and peanuts.
 He’s still allergic to kiwi, but thankfully it’s not something that traditionally ends up in his stash.

 As a giver, here are a few things to bear in mind:

-Keep some non-food treats on hand and put Allergy UK’s Halloween poster on your front door.
+Keep some non-food treats on hand and put up a poster on your door explaining you have ‘safe treats’.
 Places like Dealz or Euro Giant are great for picking up Halloween stickers, pencils, tattoos, glow sticks and other Halloween novelty items.
 And always ask Trick or Treaters if they’re allergic to anything before putting it in their bag.

 As the parent of a food allergic child, here’s what I used to do:

-Call to the houses where people were aware of my son’s allergy.
-Every year my lovely neighbour went out of her way to have ‘safe treats’ for Declan.
-Alternatively, you could plant some safe treats with people you know.
+Call to the houses where people are aware of my son’s allergy.
+Every year my lovely neighbour went out of her way to have ‘safe treats’ for my son.
+Alternatively, you can give safe treats to neighbours in advance.
 Tell your child not to eat anything until you’ve checked it out at home.
-Once you get home swap out foods, they can’t have with safe substitutes.
-But don’t try to trick them out of sweets, this isn’t fair!
+Once you get home, swap out foods they can’t have with safe substitutes.
+But don’t try to trick them out of sweets; this isn’t fair!

 Also, check out the Teal Pumpkin Project.

 Here are a few ideas:

 - Make a Halloween sensory bin: I love that all you need for this one is some rice, food dye, vinegar and some spiders!